jlegatheaux/cnss/README.md

 }
 ```
-Class `Receiver()` implements the receiver node algorithm, one that only prints the contents of each received packet and replies to the sender, mirroring a *ping reply*.
-It also prints the number of received messages when it receives a *dump_app_stat* event signaled via a `showState()` upcall.
+Class `Receiver` implements the receiver node algorithm, which only prints the contents of each received packet and replies to the sender, similat to a *ping reply*.
+It also prints the number of received messages when it receives a *dump_app\_stat* event signaled via a `showState()` upcall.

 ```java
 package cnss.examples;